tito-arch/BABC-2/content/posts/review-of-lensa-ai.md

 **Color correction** you are also not limited to adjusting the color in your photos.
 Adjusting the brightness and contrast is an added advantage.
 One particular feature that amazed me while I was trying out the app is that you can add brightness to certain areas of the photo and even darken some areas according to your taste.
 Isn't this cool considering AI is doing this for you?

-Another cool feature is that, unlike other image generators where after uploading the image you leave all the work to the AI. with the Lensa app there are sliders and buttons to control how much of something you want if for example, the filters are too much you can just reduce without having to regenerate another image.
+Another cool feature is that unlike other image generators where after uploading the image you leave all the work to the AI. with the Lensa app there are sliders and buttons to control how much of something you want if for example, the filters are too much you can just reduce without having to regenerate another image.

 # Lensa Ai Installation